-BADM 218 Marketing Principles (CDRP, see Foreign Language)
+BADM 218 Marketing Principles

+(4, F& S)

 Factors in product development, pricing, distribution, and promotion of consumer and business goods and services.

 BADM 220 Advanced Computer Applications

 Mastery of programs and processes of selected business computer applications.
 Develops skills in charting, tracking and setting deadlines using project based software.
 Students will learn how to organize large volumes of data in a manner that facilitates access, reporting, and summarizing to support business decisions.
 Prerequisite: spreadsheet competency.